anarchist0410/ai-automation-workflows/Workflows/product-video-generator_n8n/Readme.md

 ## 🧪 Sample Output

-> Input: Image + Description of a sports watch
+> Input: Image + Description of a Cologne
 > Output: 10-second AI-rendered video with branded animation and visuals, delivered via email.

 ---